isomerpages/sp-educonference/pages/Committee.md

 permalink: /committee/
 description: ""
 ---
-Details on the ISATE2024 Committee
+Details on the ISATE2024 Committee will be found here.